 We are visionaries, designers, computer experts and a network of creatives mostly with fashion design backgrounds.
 Since 1999, our growing concerns for our planet’s health have allowed us to work on amazing projects within meta and stainable design projects across industries, mostly within the denim fashion Industry, working seven years in Levi Strauss Co.
 The last three years in the creative development team (CDT) as the head of future studies.

-Sustainability and environmental issues are complex and there are no simple answers.
-Often, there are many possible solutions or no obvious solution at all, only through listening to experts in different fields, sorting the frequently biased, emotional, and propagandized elements of environmental issues, weighing various sides of an issue using our experience in order to make informed, balanced, and responsible decisions.
+Sustainability and environmental issues are complex, and there are no simple answers.
+Often, there are many possible solutions or no obvious solution at all, only through listening to experts in different fields, sorting the frequently biased, emotional, and propagandised elements of environmental issues, weighing various sides of a problem using our experience to make informed, balanced, and responsible decisions.
 Over the last years, our insight has changed the view we once believed in.
-The global corruption of governments, corporations, politicians, inequality, the war on terrorism, the war on drugs, the cold war, the fight against communism are part of a strategy for social control, profit and creating a one world government whereof workers will suffer while a few families control everything.
-These elements must be stopped, we know who they are, we know they are powerful, they control everything from money to organized crime.
-Read our series of post do we have a story crisis?
-The truth about the ecological and human disaster
+The global corruption of governments, corporations, politicians and inequality is rising.
+The propaganda used to remain an empire, such as War on terrorism, War on drugs and cold War a strategy for social control and profit.
+Of which workers suffer while a few families control everything.
+These elements must be stopped, we know who they are, we know they are powerful, they control everything from money to organised crime.

 We believe in making originality, trustworthy and quality contents, stories, graphics rather than fastness and poorly researched work.
-With more than 7 years’ experience setting up large information-based trend-monitoring systems across several markets and cultural barriers for making early innovation possible, have made me realize the importance of resisting taking shortcuts.
-Read the story below to understand our editorial statement and strategy.
-All posts and artwork on the website are original work by Kenneth L at Buddha Jeans Company, the technical issues are managed by our digital manager Marshall Shoeb.
-People, we both regard time as our most precious value, nevertheless, our mission is to enrich, surprise and enlighten the readers with a little more than expected.
+With more than seven years’ experience setting up large information-based trend-monitoring systems across several markets and cultural barriers for making early innovation possible, have made me realise the importance of resisting taking shortcuts.
+Please read the story below to understand our editorial statement and strategy.
+All posts and artwork on the website are original work by Kenneth L at Buddha Jeans Company.
+The technical issues are managed by our digital manager Marshall Shoeb.
+People, we believe the precious value is time, nevertheless, our mission is to enrich, surprise and enlighten the readers with a little more than expected.
 There are millions of fashion magazines, websites, and blogs out there with loads of money, good photographers, and supermodels, which we cannot match.

-We are Living in a Time of Transition and are Limited but Space is Our Son
+We are living in a time of transition and limited, but space is ours

 We are limited but space is ours, and we have the choice to act in a certain way or not.
 Our future is in our hands and what we do now will create it.
 Whatever people believe the reasons for global warming.
 This is not the issue, but the fact that we are running out of important resources’ for survival.
 We can always survive without computers, cars or cell phones.
 However, we cannot survive when the groundwater is poisoned, when the rainforest disappears or fields are used for fuel or meat production.
 If this happens a series of connected events will lead to tragic sufferings; hunger, war, unemployment, mental and physical diseases.

 It does not stop here.
-Another abstract dimension is needed to replace our human-constructed needs.
+Another abstract dimension necessary to replace our human-constructed needs.
 If we talk change, not just a make-over.
 Our cravings for materialism, money as the measurement tool for well-being does not create the future for our children.
 Money easily creates greed, greed is a disease killing more people than any other addiction.
 Did you know that yearly 250.000 Indians commit suicide because of the toxic use of chemicals used in agriculture?
-Developing a healthy sustainable way of living demands a greater effort.
+Developing a healthy, sustainable way of living demands a more considerable effort.
 We are about to go shopping detox.
 Cravings are strong and abstinence inevitable.
-A much greater emphasis on spiritual values can help reduce our fixation on material wealth; finding a way out of matrix taking time for deeper reflection is important.
+A much greater emphasis on spiritual values can help reduce our fixation on material wealth; finding a way out of matrix taking time for deeper reflection is essential.

-The economic model whereof GNP (gross domestic product) indicates a nation’s wealth in money is a contradiction in a sustainable society.
+The economic model of whom GNP (gross domestic product) indicates a nation’s wealth in money is a contradiction in a sustainable society.
 Hopefully, the next generation will benefit when GDP is replaced by GNH (Gross domestic happiness).
-Money as a measurement tool for well-being does not work, it’s only a way for the 1% of the Earths population to control 99%.
-Just look at Bitcoin, which is, in reality, a very helpful and great way of involving micro-economy so that people without a bank account (most people in the world does not have any) can sell and buy what they make.
+Cash as a measurement tool for well-being does not work, it is one per cent that benefits.
+For example, Bitcoin, in reality, a constructive way of involving micro-economy, so that people without a bank account (most people in the world does not have any) can sell and buy what they make.
 Bitcoin is also transparent and cannot go bankrupt such as a nation.
 Do you think the Argentinians that lost everything, all their savings because of politicians and their government mistakes is happy about it?
-Bitcoin has been heavily under pressure from government forces.
+Bitcoin has been slowly under pressure from government forces.
 WHY?
-Because the 1% cannot control the currency.
+Because one per cent cannot control the currency.
 Below just an example.

-The end of 1990’s The American Jeans Brand Levi Strauss Co.
-Faced A Brand New Reality
+The end of the 1990s the American Jeans brand Levi Strauss Co. faced A new reality

 - 501 Jean Became Bigger Than Levi Strauss Co